rakki194/ComfyUI_WolfSigmas/README.md

 ---

-## Advanced / Scriptable Sigma Generators

-For advanced users who need maximum flexibility, the `Wolf Sigma Script Evaluator (🐺)` node allows for the creation of custom sigma schedules by executing a user-provided Python script.
-This provides a powerful way to define complex or experimental schedules.

-For detailed information on how to use the script evaluator, its inputs, outputs, scripting capabilities, and example scripts, please see the [Wolf Sigma Script Evaluator Documentation](./SIGMA_EVALUATOR.md).

----

 ## 12-Step Sigma Schedulers (13 Sigmas)

 These nodes generate sigma schedules for a 12-step sampling process, resulting in 13 sigma values (12 active sigmas from `sigma_max` down to `sigma_min_positive`, plus a final 0.0).
 Many are hardcoded versions of their N-Step counterparts for convenience.